-UMF is a key partner in building excellence among students and faculty and fueling important discovery on all five University of Minnesota campuses.
+Designated by the University of Minnesota’s Board of Regents as the central development office for the University, the U of M Foundation (UMF) plays a key role in supporting greatness across all five U of M campuses.
 UMF accomplishes this by raising gifts from individuals and organizations, investing funds for maximum impact, and stewarding gifts to ensure they are used as donors intended.

-The investment goal is to achieve an annualized return of 5% in excess of inflation in order to cover the 4.5% spending rate as well as administrative fees to ensure permanent endowment value.
-For the one-year period ending March 31, 2017, the endowment pool returned 8.2%.
-This performance exceeded our goal but lagged the market benchmark return of 9.9%, due primarily to the asset allocation differences between our long-term strategy and the market benchmark.
+The investment goal is to achieve an annualized return of 5% in excess of inflation in order to cover the 4.5% spending rate as well as administrative fees.
+For the one-year period ended December 31, 2021, the endowment pool returned +15.6%.
+This performance exceeded the one-year market benchmark return of +10.6%, due primarily to strong performance by UMFIA’s public equity investments.

 The chart below illustrates UMF’s performance relative to our peer group: college and university endowments with assets greater than $1 billion.